CEO’s outstanding contribution to social mobility celebrated at retirement event

 Richard Barnes, Chair of Villiers Park Educational Trust said: “Richard Gould and I share our commitment to social mobility and passionately believe that Villiers Park Educational Trust offers an important means of achieving this.
 The success of Villiers Park Educational Trust in using education to address social mobility issues owes much to the vision and commitment of our retiring Chief Executive.”

-The recruitment progress for a chief executive is underway.
+The recruitment progress for a chief executive is in process.
 Caroline Baker, Director of Development and Communications will be Acting Chief Executive to lead Villiers Park during this period.